Iftar: Russia

 In Russia, Ramadan is observed mostly in Muslim-majority states such as Dagestan, Chechnya, Ingushetia, Adygea, Kabardino-Balkaria, Karachay-Cherkessia, Tatarstan and Bashkortostan.
 In cities outside of Muslim majority republics with a significant Muslim presence, it has become a tradition to open Ramadan Tent, a public iftar event organised by Russia's Mufti Council.
 In Dagestan, Muslims gather in Makhachkala Central Juma Mosque to break their fast and pray taraweeh prayers.
 Dates and fruits are preferred to break the fast, followed by soup, bread, and different local delicacies such as beşbarmaq, kurze and others.

 Singapore

-In Singapore, iftar is called "buka puasa".
+In Singapore, iftar is called "buka puasa", meaning "to open the fast" (see the Indonesian section).
 It is usually accompanied with dates and sweet drinks such as Bandung, Chendol and Air Sirap.
 Singaporean Muslims usually eat an array of dishes ranging from rice and noodles.
 Many buy food from bazaars that can be found in different parts of the city state such as in Bugis, Kampong Glam, Geylang Serai and even in populated towns such as Tampines, Jurong East, Jurong West, Clementi and West Coast.